fortenforge/defconquals2018-official/README.md

 * [official_msb](official_msb) - patched binary with nonce reversal code nopped out
 * [rs_pairs_msb.txt](rs_pairs_msb.txt) - collected data from the above binary

+### DSA

+This problem is about the [Digital Signature Algorithm](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) (DSA).
+You can read how signing and verifying work on Wikipedia.

+The most important thing to know about DSA is that it's security is highly dependent on the "entropy, secrecy, and uniqueness" of k, the nonce used in the signing step of the protocol.
+If the same k is ever used twice to sign different messages, it's a simple matter of arithmetic to derive the private key. *fail0verflow* famously exploited exactly this vulnerability to root the PlayStation 3.

+More recently, researchers discovered a flaw in the Android implementation of SecureRandom which resulted in colliding nonces in [Android Bitcoin wallets](https://www.theregister.co.uk/2013/08/12/android_bug_batters_bitcoin_wallets/).
+(Both of these attacks were actually on **EC** DSA, a variant of DSA that uses elliptic curves groups instead of multiplicative groups modulo a prime, but the vulnerability is exactly the same).

+It turns out that even if there's a small bias in the values you choose for your nonce, you can still recover the private key given enough signatures on known messages.
+This attack is much more difficult to carry out, and is the subject of this challenge.

 ### Reversing

 The binary is pretty simple; it lets you sign messages starting with `ls`, `du` or `stat` (but not `cat` or anything else) and execute signed messages starting with `ls`, `stat`, `du`, or `cat`.
 It uses the [GMP](https://gmplib.org/) library to handle the signing and verifying stages.